SimplexCC/sell-docs/source/includes/reference/_get-dst-crypto-addr.md

 # get-dst-crypto-addr #

-A query from Simplex to you, asking where you would like cryptocurrency sent to.
+A query from Simplex to you, asking where you would like cryptocurrency sent.

-If you are the entity:
+If you are:

- * Representing the end-user in a BuyCrypto transaction (a wallet app, an exchange, etc.), _or_
+ * The App (Wallet / Exchange / etc.) in a BuyCrypto transaction, _or_
- * (In case of a refund) Representing the end-user in a SellCrypto transaction (a wallet app, an exchange, etc.), _or_
+ * The App (Wallet / Exchange / etc.) in a SellCrypto refund, _or_
- * Buying cryptocurrency from end-users in a SellCrypto transaction (a "Liquidity Receiver")
+ * The Liquidity Receiver in a SellCrypto transaction

-... then we need to know where to send the cryptocurrency to.
+... then we need to ask you where to send cryptocurrency.

 In either case, you may choose any of the following:

- * If you are the entity initiating the Simplex transaction (a wallet app, an exchange, etc.), you can send the relevant destination crypto address as part of `initiate`.
+ * The App may supply relevant destination crypto addresses as part of `initiate`.
- * Use a preconfigured crypto address.
+ * Your Simplex account may have preconfigured destination crypto addresses.
  * We may get a bulk of destination addresses from you ahead of time.
  * We may ask you specifically per transaction.